This is the hands-on version of our big-ass keto supplements guide.

 Undoubtedly, the best bang for your buck is Creatine Monohydrate Powder Micronized by BulkSupplements.

-If only Simon were running a supplement company on the keto market, he could’ve used this quote as his marketing plan.
+If only Simon was running a supplement company on the keto market, he could’ve used this quote as his marketing plan.

 He would only need to replace “mouth” with “money.”
 Because a huge marketing budget can help you put just the right amount of bullshit into customer’s heads to skyrocket your sales.